-The history of the 4th Infantry Division dates back to 1917, when the division was organized at Camp Greene, N. C. During World War I, division troops fought through the bitter campaigns of Aisne-Marne, St. Mihiel and Meuse-Argonne.
-From the outset, their presence on the battlefield was feared by enemy troopers, who referred to them as the "men with the terrible green crosses."
-In the Meuse-Argonne, the 4th Division achieved its initial triumph by cracking the Hindenburg line and stopping the Kaiser's all-out drive to Paris.

-During World War II at Normandy, the 4th Division smashed ashore at Utah Beach and later spearheaded the drive to Cherbourg.
-Elements of the hard-hitting 4th were the first U.S. troops into Paris and the first Allied troops to set foot on German soil.
+The history of the 4th Infantry Division dates back to 1917 when the Famous Fourth was formed at Camp Greene, N.C.
+During the First World War, Ivymen fought in the campaigns for Aisne-Marne, St. Mihiel and Meuse-Argonne.
+In the Meuse-Argonne, the Fourth achieved its initial triumph by cracking the Hindenburg line and stopping the Kaiser's all-out drive to Paris.
+At Normandy the 4th Division smashed ashore on Utah Beach and later spearheaded the drive on Cherbourg.
+The hard-driving 4th Infantry Division elements were the first US troops into Paris and the first Allied troops to set foot on German soil.

-In 1966 the division deployed to Vietnam in four major increments.
-The 2nd Brigade, soon to become known as the Highlanders, landed in August, and by mid-October the entire division was operating in the Central Highlands.
-No time was wasted in going into full-scale operations.
-On Oct.
-18, the division launched Operation Paul Revere IV.
-Since that time the division has continued to mete out heavy punishment on Viet Cong and main line North Vietnamese Army forces.
+In 1966, the division deployed to Vietnam in four major increments.
+The 2d Brigade landed in August and by 13 October the entire division was in Vietnam.
+Ivymen wasted little time going into action.
+On 18 October, the Famous Fourth launched Operation Paul Revere IV west of Pleiku.
+Since that time the men of the division have continued to meet and defeat the enemy, particularly distinguishing themselves in battles at Dak To, Pleiku and Kontum.

-3RD BRIGADE, 9TH INFANTRY DIVISION
+9TH INFANTRY DIVISION